nicolasb827/puppet-dovecot/README.md

 ## Limitations

-This module has only been tested on my Debian and Centos servers.
-I can not guarantee for any other Operating System
+This module has only been tested on my Debian and CentOS servers.
+I can not guarantee for any other Operating System Please note the parameter "version" is used to adapt confriguration files to the major version of Dovecot

 ## Development